AbdelfattahMohamed/Widebot_Internship_Binary_Classification/README.md

 It is up to you to use any of the following languages: [Python, Scala, Java, R].
 We appreciate a small write up of the observations and your thoughts to follow your thought process.
-- Bonus points if you can design and create a microservice that will serve predictions of that model.
+## Bonus points if you can design and create a microservice that will serve predictions of that model.
-We wish you enjoying the tasks.
-Thanks for your time and consideration.